Persis Namuganza: Early life and education

-She began her career in 2009 at Anti-Corruption Coalition Uganda, a non-governmental organization (NGO), where she served as a Programme officer from 2009 to 2010.
+Persis began her career in 2009 at Anti-Corruption Coalition Uganda, a non-governmental organization (NGO), where she served as a Programme officer from 2009 to 2010.
 She was transferred to Pearl of Africa Research and Accountability, another NGO, serving as a public relations officer and administrator from 2010 to 2012.
 She served as the chairperson Busoga Youth Forum from 2010 to 2011.
 She was appointed as a deputy Resident District Commissioner (RDC) for Luweero District, serving in that capacity from 2012 to 2015.

 Political career

-In 2016, she entered competitive elective national politics by contesting the Bukono County Constituency seat in Namutumba District on the National Resistance Movement political party platform.
+In 2016, Persis entered competitive elective national politics by contesting the Bukono County Constituency seat in Namutumba District on the National Resistance Movement political party platform.
 She won and is the incumbent.

 Her other contributions

 She bought a tractor; "Twabire Community Tractor 2018" for Bukono County.
 She bought coffee seedlings for the youth.
 She distributed scholastic materials to some schools, including Twivula Secondary School.
 She fundraised USh7 Million towards building the Arch-Deaconry House.
 She provided half and full bursaries to secondary school and university students.
 She built a ventilated improved pit (VIP) latrine for Kikalu Primary School.
 She purchased onion seeds for the people of Ivukula, On 17 January 2019 she donated to Kibaale Namutumba Farmers' SACCO, 2 million Uganda Shillings.